Many-body correlations for nuclear physics across scales: from nuclei to quark-gluon plasmas to hadron distributions: Numerical validation of the linearized approximation

 \subsection{Setup}

 For this, a script in Python 3 has been developed to perform simulations of nuclear collisions.
 The script calculates on an event-by-event basis the energy density of the system starting from a simple model of the colliding ions.
-As in Fig.~\ref{fig:1}, I consider a mean-field description where the colliding nuclei are made of independent nucleons sitting in a one-body density given by the Woods-Saxon profile:
+As in Fig.~\ref{fig:1}, I consider a mean-field description where the colliding nuclei are made of independent nucleons with an underlying particle density given by the Woods-Saxon profile: